AIHubCentral/docs/assets/Realtime Voice Changer/Cloud/Tg-Develop's W-Okada Fork Lightning AI.md

 :::content-center
 ## Introduction
 :::
-- This is a <u>[cloud-based](https://docs.aihub.gg/extra/glossary/#cloud-based)</u> alternative to run [Wokada Deiteris Fork](https://docs.aihub.gg/realtime-voice-changer/local/deiteris-w-okada-fork/#virtual-audio-cable), Realtime Voice Changer for calls/games, only for people who don't have a good PC GPU, via the <u>[Lightning.AI Service](https://docs.aihub.gg/extra/glossary/#lightningai)</u>.
+- This is a [cloud-based](https://docs.aihub.gg/extra/glossary/#cloud-based) alternative to run [Wokada Tg-Develop's Fork](https://docs.aihub.gg/realtime-voice-changer/local/tg-develops-w-okada-fork/#virtual-audio-cable), Realtime Voice Changer for calls/games, only for people who don't have a good PC GPU, via the [Lightning.AI Service](https://docs.aihub.gg/extra/glossary/#lightningai).

 !!!danger Lightning.AI Service
-**Check the <u>[Lightning.AI Glossary](https://docs.aihub.gg/extra/glossary/#lightningai)</u> for more info on Free Tier, Limits, Verification, Pricing and other things.**
+**Check the [Lightning.AI Glossary](https://docs.aihub.gg/extra/glossary/#lightningai) for more info on Free Tier, Limits, Verification, Pricing and other things.**
 !!!

 !!!
-Note on the Free Tier "10 Mins Inactivity Auto Sleep" This doesn't affect when the Wokada Deiteris Fork is running, this is affected only if no cell is running or the site is closed, which will shutdown the studio session.
+Note on the Free Tier "10 Mins Inactivity Auto Sleep" This doesn't affect when the Wokada Tg-Develop Fork is running, this is affected only if no cell is running or the site is closed, which will shutdown the studio session.
 So you don't have to check every 10 minutes the site after you're sure the server cell is running and you're using the Web User Interface after starting it.
+!!!

+!!!warning
+**NOTE: ⚠️ "Server audio not available" is normal on cloud platforms as they have no physical sound card.
+Always use Client mode for audio input/output.**
 !!!